micahkepe/blog/content/gitconfig/index.md

 };
 ```

-The `$@` variable is a special variable in Bash that expands to all of the
+The `$@` variable is a special variable in Bash that expands to all the
 arguments/ fields passed.
 However, the fields are separated by spaces, which
 means that for the original script, the language list necessarily had to
 strictly comma-separated without spaces like this: